kristopolous/tumblr-scraper/README.md

 ## tumblr-all-downloader

-tumblr-all-downloader is for scraping tumblr blogs to get posts, notes, feeds and videos.
+tumblr-all-downloader (the `scraper`) is for scraping tumblr blogs to get posts, notes, feeds and videos.
 The script is

  * re-entrent
  * and gets the first 1050 notes for each post (soon to be configurable)